 Once fertilization occurs with the formation of a zygote, cellular growth occurs continuously until death.
 Cellular growth is not a process limited to growing children or malignant tumors, it is in fact a highly intricate process involving cell division, proliferation, metabolism, and cell death.
 If any of the steps involving cellular growth is disrupted, it can result in pathological morbidity and early mortality.
-Growth of cells is regulated by growth hormone which in turn exerts much of its effects via Insulin-like Growth factor-1.
+The growth of cells is regulated by growth hormone which in turn exerts much of its effects via Insulin-like Growth factor-1.
 The secretion of Growth Hormone occurs via the somatotropic cells present within the pituitary gland.
 GH then stimulates the synthesis of IGF-1 via activation of a transcription signaling pathway in the liver.
 IGF-1 is responsible for many of the indirect effects of growth hormone on chondrocytes to stimulate bone growth, lean muscle growth, and organomegaly.

 L-arginine is a semi-essential amino acid that plays an important role in the promotion of growth hormone secretion during childhood and infancy.
 It does this by inhibiting somatostatin, which is a potent inhibitor of growth hormone-releasing hormone.
 In addition to this, L-Arginine activates the mTORC1 signaling pathway to stimulate the synthesis of protein by PI3K pathway secondary activation.
 L-Arginine also promotes cell growth and proliferation via alternative methods that are not well understood.

 Study on the effect of L-Arginine on Growth Hormone and IGF-1

 A study on the effect of Growth Hormone and IGF-1 secretion by L-arginine on pituitary cells and hepatocytes was conducted by researchers.